-Staff: Mrs. Julie Clark, Program Leader
+Staff: Ms. Julie Clark, Program Leader and SERT

 Mrs. Jane Davies, Student Success

 Some students are identified as having complex learning needs that require particular accommodations in order for them to achieve success.
 If a student completes a formal assessment with results that indicate they meet one of the Ministry of Education’s definitions for exceptionality, they will go through an IPRC (Identification Review Placement Committee) meeting and be identified as an “exceptional student”.
 Other students may demonstrate learning concerns that are either not formally assessed or that an assessment yields results that do not meet one of the Ministry of Education’s definitions of an exceptionality.
 These students require accommodations, but will be identified as a “non-exceptional student”.
 Instructional, environmental and assessment accommodations will be summarized in an IEP (Individual Education Plan) to assist both groups of students achieve success in school.
 It is the responsibility of the Special Education Resource Teacher (SERT) to assist IEP students in the following ways:

 - To develop an awareness of each student’s abilities and needs;